GRAFOad11/ClampingForce/README.md

 -	Wall thickness of product
 -	Viscosity characteristics of plastics used

-Program will save calculations in text file, located in folder ResultsOfCalculation, also read history is available from console.
+Program will save calculations in text file, named "Wyniki Obliczeń.txt", also read history is available from console.
 User Interface works in a way question/answer.